 Streetopia would not happen without the involvement of the artistic community and residents of Obs and surrounding areas, and there are many ways to get involved.
 Create an artwork, stage a performance, make some home-baked goods or by dress up in costume to add to the colour and vibe of the day – or simply attend with friends & families to enjoy the wide range of activities the event will feature on the day.

 If you’re interested in contributing an activity to the event, email email@example.com

-Please also note: Market Stall applications for this year’s event are now closed.
+Please also note: Market Stall applications for the 2018 event are not yet open.

 BANDS / LIVE PERFORMERS / DJ’s

 There aren’t many stages at our event, and most performance spaces are created through the efforts of the performers themselves.
 Please come back soon for more info on what our team has planned for the 2018 event.

 It takes a village to create Streetopia – and many hands on deck to make it run smoothly, so if you’re in the area, and are interested in volunteering, we’d love to have you on board.
 There are many ways you can volunteer for Streetopia: